snowspig/quantdb/README.md

 - **MongoDB Storage**: Store and manage financial data in MongoDB
 - **Market Filtering**: Filter stocks by market (SSE, SZSE) and other criteria
 - **Comprehensive Logging**: Detailed logging for debugging and monitoring
+- **Connectivity Testing**: Built-in tools to test and verify multi-WAN functionality

 ## Project Structure